netbek/dw-analytics/docs/01-install.md

 ./scripts/deployment-install.sh <REPOSITORY_URL> <BRANCH_NAME>
 ```

-This command clones the repo and creates a Git config file for the current user in the CLI and VS Code dev containers (`./deploy/analytics/.gitconfig`).
+This command operates on `./deploy`.
+If the directory doesn't exist, then the given repository is cloned to `./deploy`.
+Else, the given branch is fetched.
+The command also creates a Git config file (`./deploy/analytics/.gitconfig`) for the current user that's used inside the CLI and VS Code dev containers.